lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-access-manager-load-balancer.md

 ## Requirements
 * If the load balancer 'hides' the real client IP address (e.g. a 'application/layer 7' load balancer), it must support supplying the client IP address in the X-Forwarded-For header
 * The load balancer must support load balancing both HTTP and HTTPS.
 'SSL offloading' is not supported.
+* The load balancer must be configured to use sticky sessions/session persistence
 * A Lithnet Access Manager enterprise edition license
 * At least one Windows Server 2012 R2 domain controller in the domain where AMS will be installed
 * The [KDS root key](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/create-the-key-distribution-services-kds-root-key) in the domain must be enabled